asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 ## Define messages

-In the `Heart-Counter` tutorial, you dealt with the `hello` event that was triggered when the WebSocket connection was established and the `reaction` event that was expected when a new reaction-added event was triggered.
+In the `Heart-Counter` tutorial, you dealt with the `hello` event triggered when the WebSocket connection was established and the `reaction` event expected when a new reaction-added event was triggered.

-In this tutorial, you'll be adding the `acknowledge` message to your AsyncAPI document to represent the acknowledgement sent by the Slack application back to the server to indicate that it has successfully received the message.
+In this tutorial, you'll add the `acknowledge` message to your AsyncAPI document to represent the acknowledgment sent by the Slack application back to the server to indicate that it has successfully received the message.

 <CodeBlock language="yaml" highlightedLines={[11,12,13,14]}>
 {`components: